TurkeuBacon/CMPM120Final/README.md

 Data Driven Experience Progression <br />
     eg: All Jsons in the NPC and items folders, plantTree.json <br />
 Procedural Graphics<br />
     eg: One of our assets was created using a container with multiple parts.
 We have a being known as the “Purple Guy” who is composed of a container full of objects.
 All of his limbs are fully controllable using tweens, which satisfies the requirement of an advanced visual asset. <br />
+Complete Closed Captioning <br />
+    eg: All audio that is played will display a caption on the right side of the screen.
+Music that is currently playing will be constantly captioned, while sound effects have their captions fade out after two seconds. <br />
 [Contributor credits] <br />
 Daniel Bustan (Production Lead) <br />
 Gabriel Bacon (Tech Lead) <br />